gleifer/SAE-RoR/README.md

 ## Goal:

-> Investigate the design, formalisation, implementation and verification of the Road Junction rules into an intelligent agent, which indeed represents the high-level decisions of an Autonomous Vehicle.
+> Design, formalise, implement and verify the Road Junction rules into an intelligent agent, which indeed represents the behaviour of an Autonomous Vehicle.

 > We aim to obtain answers towards the adaption of the Road Junction rules into an Autonomous Vehicles.

 ## Brief description:

 > SAE-RoR is an extension of Simulated Automotive Environment (SAE).
-SAE is the first version of a simulator for an intelligent agent written in Gwendolen agent programming language.
+SAE is the first version of an simulation environment for an intelligent agent written in Gwendolen agent programming language.
 Our agent models the behaviour of an Autonomous Vehicle.
-Yet we verify some formal properties related to our AV-agent via Model Checking.
+Moreover, we verify some formal properties related to the AV-agent by using Model Checking techniques (MCAPL).

-> Now, SAE-RoR is designed to determine a formal representation of the Road Junction rules from the UK Highway Code.
-This formal representation is established using LTL.
+> Now, SAE-RoR is designed to determine a formal representation for the Road Junction rules from the UK Highway Code.
+This formal representation is obtained using Linear Temporal Logic (LTL).

-> Besides, our ongoing work will present the following:
+> Our ongoing work will present the following:

 >> The Road Junction rules embedded into a Gwendolen agent.